-These Cinnamon Roll Blondies have a brown sugar blondie base with cinnamon roll filling swirled into it, drizzle with a delicious icing!
-I can’t decided if they’re meant to be breakfast, dessert or a snack – I think I’ll just eat them all day long!
+These Cinnamon Roll Blondies have a brown sugar blondie base with swirled cinnamon roll filling, all drizzled with a delicious icing!
+I can’t decide if they’re meant for breakfast, dessert or a snack – I think I’ll just eat them all day long!

 - 1 cup (224g) unsalted butter